 Explanation: The ‘Mountpoint’ is the location where the files or folders going to store actually.
-So if we browse that location, there is nothing right now. we will populate the data after mounting it to any container then if we browse this location, we will get the files or folders over here what we have created at the mounting location in the container.
+So if we browse that location, there is nothing right now. we will populate the data after mounting it to any container; then, if we browse this location, we will get the files or folders over here that we have created at the mounting location in the container.

 $docker run -d -v my-vol:/root --name my-cont alpine sleep 3600